 Roasting your green beans, instead of sautéing or steaming them, gives them a smokier flavor and a bit of a char.
 Plus, the harissa dressing adds a whole new dimension to a simple side dish.

-Think of this as a less guilt-inducing gratin since it is filled with kale, and it's light on the milk and cheese.
+Think of this as a lighter take on gratin, since it is filled with kale and doesn't goo too heavy on the milk and cheese.
 Just don't skip the breadcrumb topping — it really completes the dish.

 Braised vegetables have a leg up on other vegetable preparations.
 Cooking in a bit of liquid gives them a tender juiciness and makes sure they are fully creamy and tender.